Best heritage sites in the United Kingdom to visit

 Glenfinnan Viaduct

-Glenfinnan Viaduct is best known these days for its niche interest of Harry Potter fans who flock to the site daily to witness the ‘Hogwarts Express’ train crossing the Glenfinnan viaduct bridge.
-However, the site and surrounding scenery has been a local tourist attraction (managed by the National Trust) since long before the viaduct and train featured in the Harry Potter film series.
+Glenfinnan Viaduct is best known these days the legion of Harry Potter fans who flock to the site daily to witness the ‘Hogwarts Express’ train crossing the Glenfinnan viaduct bridge

-The train itself, the Jacobite steam train, leaves from nearby Fort William and travels to Mallaig on a 2-hour journey through Scotland’s mighty highlands.
+The train itself, which is a Jacobite steam train, leaves from nearby Fort William and travels to Mallaig on a 2-hour journey through Scotland’s mighty highlands.
 This train journey is an attraction in itself with a return journey taking roughly 6 hours.
 However, most people are happy just to see the train puff on by from below.

 Edinburgh Castle